 That is also the reason this on-the-go breakfast is the ideal compromise: a quick, make-ahead breakfast that’s perfect for busy weekday mornings when you need a grab-and-go breakfast.
 And because these overnight oats are made with naturally sweet California Raisins, you likely won’t need as much added sweetener.
 So, go ahead and indulge, guilt-free!

-This overnight oats in a jar recipe is made with California raisins, the best raisins in the world, so you can be sure you’re getting your sweet fix the natural and healthy way.
+This overnight oatmeal in a jar recipe is made with California raisins, the best raisins in the world, so you can be sure you’re getting your sweet fix the natural and healthy way.
 And because these Raisin Cookie Overnight Oats are both healthy and easy to make, I’m sure that they’ll earn a place on your regular breakfast rotation, as they have on mine!

 - uncooked rolled oats (old fashioned - not quick)